ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.zwave2/README.md

 	Placeholder for next versions:
 	### __WORK IN PROGRESS__
 -->
+### 1.9.3 (2021-04-10)
+* Restored the old behavior for devices that report their values via the root endpoint
+* Some minor config file changes

 ### 1.9.2 (2021-04-05)
 Upgraded to `zwave-js` version `7.1.0`.
 Notable changes include:
 * Added reporting of usage statistics.
 For details, refer to the `node-zwave-js` documentation.